xleonzhao/JNCIS/OSPF.md

 ### Type 3: The Network Summary LSA

 -   Area scope.
-If crossing area boundary, LSA will be re-generated instead of flooding.
+If crossing area boundary, LSA will be re-generated instead of relaying.
 -   Link State ID in LSA common header is the network being summaried/advertised.
 It says that a network (identified by *"Link State ID"*) can be reached via *"Advertising Router"* by the cost of *"metric"*.

 <!-- -->